wilsonftrindade/imc-prosperity-4/README.md

 - Limiting trade sizes to avoid unstable behavior near position limits.
 - Studying round-by-round performance to understand how drawdowns, overfitting, and execution choices affected leaderboard outcomes.

-### Round 3 Ownership

-In Round 3, I built the core algorithmic submission, including the main trading logic, product-level analysis, backtesting iterations, and final parameter choices.
-This was our best-performing algorithmic round, ranking #153 globally and contributing to our peak overall rank of #146.

 ## Acknowledgments and Reflections

 This was my first year participating in IMC Prosperity, and it was one of the most valuable technical quantitative trading projects I have worked on so far.
 The competition challenged me to learn quickly, iterate under pressure, and improve our strategies across each round under real-time constraints.

 Huge thank you to my teammates, Francesco, Adi, Matias, and Tal, for everything they contributed throughout the competition.
 IMC Prosperity is very much a team competition, and it was really valuable to have a group I could rely on across both the algorithmic and manual challenges.

-I also want to credit the open-source [Prosperity backtester](https://github.com/kevin-fu1/imc-prosperity-4-backtester.git) by [@github-username](https://github.com/kevin-fu1), which helped us test and iterate more effectively.
+I also want to credit the open-source [Prosperity backtester](https://github.com/kevin-fu1/imc-prosperity-4-backtester.git) by [@kevin-fu1](https://github.com/kevin-fu1), which helped us test and iterate more effectively.

-After learning a lot from this first attempt, I am really excited to come back stronger for IMC Prosperity 5!
+After learning a lot from this first attempt, I am excited to come back stronger for IMC Prosperity 5!